raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 1. Select `File > Save` and choose a file name for your program.
 1. Then select `Run > Run module`.
 1. The LED matrix will then go bright white.
-1. The variables `r`, `g` and `b` represent the primary colours red, green and blue.
-The numbers they contain specify how bright each colour should be.
-They can be between zero and 255.
-So in the above code the maximum value for red, green and blue have been used so the result is white.
+1. The variables `r`, `g` and `b` represent the primary colours red, green, and blue.
+The numbers they contain specify how bright each colour should be; they can be between 0 and 255.
+In the above code the maximum value for each colour has been used, so the result is white.
-1. Change the values to specify 255 red but zero green and blue.
-Then run the code again.
+1. Change the values to specify 255 red but 0 green and blue, then run the code again.
 1. What other colours can you make?

 ## Changing foreground and background colours

-This colour mixing system is used all throughout the Astro Pi programming module.
+This colour mixing system is used throughout the Astro Pi programming module.
 You can use colour mixing to great effect by programming scrolling text.
 In this example, you can set the colour of the text that will appear on the matrix.

 1. Type the following code into a new file: